dionjwa/dynamic-dns-automatic/README.md

 # Automatic Dynamic DNS on a single machine

+Target: you have a single machine reverse proxying your services.

 Register your service with consul and https routing and certificates are automated.

 [Installation](#installation) to a remote machine via a single command.